Did you know that an unsafe commercial kitchen environment can potentially cost business owners millions?

 In the environment that is a kitchen, there are many different hazards to think about–from hot liquids and surfaces to slips and falls.

 Of course, procedures and precautions should always be taken to promote a safe environment.
 This is the least expensive long-term option.

 Maintaining a safe area is not difficult to implement if it is done correctly and efficiently.
 Here are five ways to prevent safety hazards in the kitchen for your business or restaurant.

 Adequate ventilation is essential to any commercial kitchen.
 This prevents it from being smokey and hazardous.

 Without good ventilation, chefs can become sick from heat-related illness after spending hours in front of the cooker.

 2. Correct Work Wear

-All employees should wear proper kitchen clothing.
+All employees should wear appropriate kitchen clothing such as chef whites with checkered pants, aprons and hats.
 Many uniforms are designed to promote kitchen safety.

 Footwear is especially important, as many accidents occur because of improper shoes.

 Non-slip, closed-toe shoes are essential to prevent falls in an environment with many sharp objects and heat sources.
 They should also be waterproof and heavy-duty.